irkgreen/beltprox/README.md

 Resources:
 -http://diveintohtml5.info/storage.html

+Staged:

 Essential:
+-try changing color alternatively with each click -reset undo back to default on new and edit
+-save last 10 undos?
 -test app cache
 --add check or a way to forcibly get the latest version.
-This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar -make sound on click (buffering) or clean up background color event (buggy) -make the table hollow so that flash is seen
--design for portrait
+This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar -make sound on click (buffering) or clean up background color event (buggy) -design for portrait or landscape
-make look iOS-ey - boot strap
+-make look iOS-ey - boot strap

 Would-be-nice:
 -start timer, shows countdown on table?